dherzey/bechdel-movies/terraform/README.md

 gcloud auth application-default login
 ```

-The following are the execution steps to run this folder in Terraform:
+Finally, the following are the execution steps to run this folder in Terraform:

 1. `terraform init`: initialize and configure backend
 2. `terraform plan`: previews changes and proposes execution plan